jonnonz1/nz-statute-book/acts/public/2009/anti-money-laundering-and-countering-financing-of-terrorism-act-2009.md

 ### 16 Standard customer due diligence: verification of identity requirements
 (1) A reporting entity must—
-  (a) take reasonable steps to satisfy itself that the information obtained under section 15 is correct; and (b) according to the level of risk involved, take reasonable steps to verify any beneficial owner's identity so that the reporting entity is satisfied that it knows who the beneficial owner is; and
+  (a) take reasonable steps to satisfy itself that the information obtained under section 15 (other than the information obtained under section 15(d)) is correct; and
+  (b) according to the level of risk involved, take reasonable steps to verify any beneficial owner's identity so that the reporting entity is satisfied that it knows who the beneficial owner is; and
   (c) if a person is acting on behalf of the customer, according to the level of risk involved, take reasonable steps to verify the person's identity and authority to act on behalf of the customer so that the reporting entity is satisfied it knows who the person is and that the person has authority to act on behalf of the customer; and
   (d) verify any other information prescribed by regulations.